Sucks to Be You

 "Sucks to Be You" is also the name of a song by Clinton Sparks, LMFAO, Emma Blackery, and Danielle Peck.

 "Sucks to Be You" is a song by Canadian pop duo Prozzäk, released as the second single from their debut album Hot Show (1998).
 The song peaked at #25 on the Canadian Singles Chart published by RPM.
 Member and songwriter Jay Levine said the song was based on an awkward encounter with a groupie as well as a comedy routine by the US filmmaker/comedian Woody Allen.
-Television writer/producer Stacy Traub explains it is about her saying, "it means he didn't realize how much he hurt me until he had been hurt the way he hurt me."
+Television writer/producer Stacy Traub explained the song was about her, saying "it means he didn't realize how much he hurt me until he had been hurt the way he hurt me."

-Like other music videos by Prozzäk, the one accompanying this song is also animated.
+Like other music videos by Prozzäk, the song's music video is animated.